How to Prevent or Get Rid of Travel Constipation

 if your body is not used to certain high-fiber foods or if you don’t drink enough water, especially while traveling.
 Some common high-fiber foods that can cause an increase in bloating or constipation if your body isn’t used to them are:

-- Vegetables such asparagus, broccoli, brussel sprouts and cabbage
+- Vegetables such as asparagus, broccoli, brussel sprouts and cabbage

 - fruits such as pears, peaches, prunes and apples

 High-fat foods like desserts, processed foods, chips, pizza, cheese, and ice cream can also cause constipation if eaten in excess and if your body has sensitivities to certain ingredients.
-Do your best to plan ahead when you can, and be mindful of what foods your body negatively reacts to!
+Do your best to plan ahead when you can, and try to always practice mindful eating to know what your body negatively reacts to!

 Exercise and stay physically active